-The discount rate used in valuing the liabilities of the funeral plan is the net real return on investments after allowing for the payment of taxes, the annual expense allowance above and the annual increase in funeral directors and disbursement costs.
+The discount rate used in valuing the liabilities of the funeral plan is the net real return on investments after allowing for the payment of taxes and the annual expense allowance above.

-I have therefore taken the gross investment return of 4.1% and reduced it to 3.7% to reflect an after tax position at the assumed rate of 10% tax.
-The net discount rate for valuing the liabilities for the Company is therefore taken as 3.7% p.a.
+I have therefore taken the gross investment return of 6.6% and reduced it to 4.1% to reflect an after tax position at the assumed rate of 23% tax and the 1% expense reserve.
+The net average discount rate for valuing the liabilities for the Company is therefore taken as 4.1% p.a.